AbdullahAlHarun-code/Interactive-frontend-development/README.md

 ## UX
 Simplicity is often referred to as one of the fundamental principles of UX design.
-I try to make this website as clear as possible to the user can easily understand and use it.
+I try to make this website as clear as possible to the user can easily understand to use it.
 Although it is a game site, be simple layout with the main focus on this. to understand simple game rule instruction can easily play the game.

 ## User stories
 #### Playing a Single Player Game Against a Random Computer